Up to 60% off sofas & mattresses — limited‑time deals.

 Responsiveness 4.0 Fast rebound made turning and getting up easy.

-Edge Support 3.4 More stable edge sitting than the plush option, still not “reinforced.”
+Edge Support 3.4 More stable edge than Vista, still not reinforced.

-Durability 3.6 Consistent feel over our test window; simple structure should age predictably.
+Durability 3.6 Consistent feel over our test window; simple build should age predictably.

-Overall Score 3.5 The most consistently supportive option, with motion transfer as the main drawback.
+Overall Score 3.5 Most consistently supportive, with motion as the main drawback.

 Compare Performance Scores of These Mattresses